Author: Ayn Rand

 The book is not an easy read.
 A really thick book (700 pages) with small fonts.
 Many criticized it for being too intellectual (12 editors rejected it) before it eventually became a best-seller.
 The other strong criticism is on the first sexual encounter between Howard and Dominique which is seen as being offensive to women.
 One grammatical error in the book is the use of the word egotist in describing Roark while Ayn meant (and later clarified) egoist.
 I also think that altruism and individuality can co-exist in different areas and it is not always a zero sum game, something the author ignored.

-Why Read The Book: A supremely engaging story, deep philosophy in a tightly wrapped fictional plot, that will make us think and question many of society’s ‘universal truths’.
+Why should you read the book: A supremely engaging story, deep philosophy in a tightly wrapped fictional plot, that will make us think and question many of society’s ‘universal truths’.
 And the story of one man against the system may give us courage to establish our own philosophy of life, instead of following the rat race.
 The book and philosophy have influenced youth the world over and made Ayn Rand a cult hero.
-The cult was the cult of “man-worshippers… those who saw man’s highest potential and strived to actualize it.”
+The cult was the cult of “man-worshipers… those who saw man’s highest potential and strived to actualize it.”
 [Funnily, it even became fashionable to be an Ayn Rand fan… Eva Mendes for instance said that anyone who wanted to be her boyfriend should first be an Ayn Rand fan!]